lukechampine/ldwm/README.md

     make clean install

-Running dwm
+Running ldwm
 -----------
-Add the following line to your .xinitrc to start dwm using startx:
+Add the following line to your .xinitrc to start ldwm using startx:

     exec ldwm